andrewn/neue-radio/docs/INSTALL.md

+# Installation

+Summary: Installating this system on a desktop or Raspberry Pi.

-# Installation on a computer
+## Installation on a computer

 Tested on macOS 10.13.